LearnChtholly/-erdos-gyarfas-reproducibility/README.md

 The intended status terminology in this repository is:

 - **frozen**: the corresponding proof package is versioned and should not be silently modified;
-- **internally validated**: the mathematical reduction, certificate logic, and reproduction code have undergone adversarial internal review and independent reruns;
+- **AI-assisted internally checked**: the mathematical reduction, certificate logic, and reproduction code have undergone multiple AI-assisted adversarial reviews, reruns, and separately implemented checks;
-- **external review ongoing**: independent human expert review has not yet been completed;
+- **independent human verification pending**: the human maintainer has not independently reconstructed all arguments or personally reproduced all computations locally, and independent expert review has not yet been completed;
 - **no priority claim**: absence of a located predecessor is not treated as proof of novelty.

 In particular:

 - **T10 v1.1** is the current frozen main T10 proof package;
 - **T10 v1.0** is retained unchanged as supplementary independent verification;
-- **Universal \(+8\)** has passed internal adversarial review but is still being presented conservatively pending external human review and literature/priority checking.
+- **Universal \(+8\)** has passed multiple AI-assisted internal checks but is still being presented conservatively pending independent human verification and literature/priority checking.

 ---

+## 8. AI assistance and verification status

+AI systems, including large language models used as research and coding assistants, played a central role in the mathematical exploration, proof development, finite-search and certificate design, verification-code generation and refactoring, adversarial checking, alternative implementations, computational reruns, and preparation of the manuscript and documentation.

+The human maintainer selected the problem, provided high-level direction, chose which outputs to preserve and release, and is responsible for accurately disclosing the status of the project.
+At the time of this release, the human maintainer has **not independently reconstructed all mathematical arguments and has not personally reproduced all computations in a local environment**.

+Accordingly, the mathematical statements in this repository should be treated as **AI-assisted, computer-assisted candidate results pending independent human verification**.
+The code, certificates, frozen inputs, hashes, and reproduction instructions are public specifically so that external reviewers can check the claims without trusting the AI systems that helped generate them.

+---

-## 8. What is not claimed
+## 9. What is not claimed

 This repository does **not** claim that the Erdős–Gyárfás conjecture has been solved.